-The basic core of the polygon reduction algorithm is based on the technique described by Michael Garland in his Ph.D. thesis,
+The polygon reduction algorithm is based on the technique described by Michael Garland in his Ph.D. thesis,

 This technique uses what Garland calls quadric error metrics (QEM) and vertex pair contraction, which has been restricted to edge contraction in this application.